-- If you have have allergies or special diet please verify the ingredients before you reserve your meal.
+- If you have allergies or a special diet please verify the ingredients before you reserve your meal.
 We are unable to alter our recipes for special diets so you may need to provide your own meals.

 More information on Lodging

-MAIN CABIN BUNK HOUSE
+MAIN CABIN BUNKHOUSE

 BARR CAMP TENT CAMPING – $12 per person

 Camping on-site includes breakfast and you have the option of dinner for an additional charge.
 We do not have fire rings or fires on Barr Camp.
 You need to bring all of your own tenting equipment.
-Please check in upon arrival.
+Please check-in upon arrival.

 NATIONAL FOREST TENT CAMPING

-– No charge, donations welcome You can camp anywhere in the national forest for no charge, but you do not have the option of meals.
-You need to be self-sufficient, and follow the Leave No-Trace Principles.
+No charge, donations welcome You can camp anywhere in the national forest for no charge, but you do not have the option of meals.
+You need to be self-sufficient and follow the Leave-No-Trace Principles.
 You are responsible for bear-proof food storage.
 We cannot store your gear/food while you hike.
-If you plan to camp near us please check in upon arrival and we will direct you to sites in the area.
+If you plan to camp near us please check-in upon arrival and we will direct you to sites in the area.

 Meals Meals are available to overnight guests only.
 Breakfast is included; dinner reservations need to be made in advance.

-- 7:00 am Breakfast – All you can eat Pikes Peak Power Pancakes, (Neal’s scratch recipe, no Bisquick in these stick to your ribs ‘cakes!) hot coffee, tea or hot chocolate.
+- 7:00 am Breakfast – All you can eat Pikes Peak Power Pancakes, (Neal’s scratch recipe, no Bisquick in these stick to your ribs ‘cakes!) hot coffee, tea, or hot chocolate.